-If you're not fully utilizing your HSA, however, you could be missing out on some valuable tax benefits.
-Here are three important reasons to consider fully funding your HSA if you're not doing so already.
+If you’re not fully utilizing your HSA, however, you could be missing out on some valuable tax benefits.
+Here are three important reasons to consider fully funding your HSA and maximize your HSA benefits if you’re not doing so already.

-Similar to 401(k) or individual retirement account (IRA) contributions, the money you save in an HSA is tax deductible, up to the annual contribution limit.
-That limit depends on whether you have an individual or family health care plan: for 2020 and 2021, $3,600 for individuals and $7,200 for families.
-An additional "catch-up" contribution of $1,000 is allowed if you're 55 or older.
+Similar to 401(k) or individual retirement account (IRA) contributions, the money you save in an HSA is tax deductible up to the annual contribution limit.
+That limit depends on whether you have an individual or family health care plan: for 2022, it’s $3,650 for individuals and $7,300 for families.
+An additional “catch-up” contribution of $1,000 is allowed if you’re 55 or older.

 While you can enjoy tax-deferred growth with a 401(k) or traditional IRA, you do eventually have to pay taxes on the money.
 Once you start making withdrawals in retirement, ordinary income tax kicks in.